landawn/mi-erp/README.md

 ### **1. The New Math (1,500 APIs)**

-Using your same complexity assumptions (LOC per layer) but with 1,500 APIs:
+*AI*: Using your same complexity assumptions (LOC per layer) but with 1,500 APIs:

 * **Production Code:** 1,260,000 LOC
     * *(Calculation: 1,500 APIs x 700 LOC/API + 20% overhead)*